 - 2. Pass the NBME (corrected to 70%).

+- 3. Completion of in-house exam

-- 3. Pass the OSCE at 60%.
+- 4. Pass the OSCE at 60%.

-- 4. Pass the Case Presentation (70%+)
+- 5. Pass the Case Presentation (70%+)

-- 4. Completion of a minimum of 14 EPAs.
+- 6. Completion of a minimum of 14 EPAs.

-- 5. Completion of the 6.2 logs or alternative experiences.
+- 7. Completion of the 6.2 logs or alternative experiences.

-- 6. An overall combined mark of 70% or greater.
+- 8. An overall combined mark of 70% or greater.

-A maximum of one remediation followed by a supplemental assessment for any rotation component will be offered, (other than the NBME where students are permitted a second attempt as described above).
-If a student fails a supplemental assessment, a sub-committee consisting of the Clerkship Chair (or designate), the site departmental Clerk coordinator, and a site coordinator from a different discipline will meet to determine a course of action, which may include either (1) a supplemental assessment, or (2) a FAILED rotation.
+A maximum of one remediation followed by a supplemental assessment for any rotation component will be offered.
+If a student fails a supplemental assessment, the student will fail the rotation.
 If a student is unsuccessful on more than one component within the assessment structure this may be grounds for failure of rotation.
 Further remediation may not be offered.
 The student will be expected to meet with a subcommittee as explained earlier in the syllabus.